The Cooper's Inn B&B - The Early Years

 The original cooperage houses four cozy ensuite rooms, 2 upstairs and 2 on the garden level.
 All rooms enjoy varying views of Shelburne Harbour.

 The Cooper's Inn is seen at the left of this photograph taken in the late 19th century

-After a day of exploring museums, touring the harbour shores or lazing on one of the amazing sandy beaches in Shelburne County Region, take a moment to relax in our private peaceful garden.
+After a day exploring museums, touring the harbour shores or lazing on one of the amazing sandy beaches in Shelburne County Region, take a moment to relax in our private and peaceful garden.
 It's a virtual oasis of calm and charm.

 Quietly read, relax or plan your next adventure.

 During the summer season, June through September, as weather generally permits, why not plan to join us in the Garden for our "Social Hour" from 5PM to 6PM.
 Meet other guests and compare outings.
 It's remarkable how often connections are made and strangers become friends.

 Learn more about Shelburne History or perhaps stories of ghosts.
 Or the peonies planted by past owner, Blanche (Chandley) Smith over 100 years ago...

 As the Season flows from Spring to Autumn there is an ever changing kaleidoscope of colour cheering the garden forward.
 The flavors of winter change it to another perspective on remark-ability....
 You'll often discover fresh, garden grown herbs and edible flowers garnishing your breakfast plates.